ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
+- The lowercase English alphabet is stored as `alphabet`.
 - Consider the sentence 'Jim quickly realized that the beautiful gowns are expensive'.
 Create a dictionary `count_letters` with each letter used as keys and the number of times each letter is used in this sentence as values.
 Make sure that capital letters are counted!

 *** =hint